-One of the more entertaining aspects of the Trump Effect is watching members of the so-called conservative media throw around the word “conservative” like a magic spell.
-Some utter the word within incantations intended to make Trump disappear.
+One of the more entertaining aspects of the Trump Effect is watching members of the so-called conservative media throw around the word “conservative” like is some sort of magic spell.
+They utter the word within various incantations intended to make Trump disappear.
 Others use it to ward off the hordes of Trump supporters they fear are about to break their beloved party.

 The panic among the chattering classes is obvious and the Geraghty piece has the feel of someone bargaining for his life.
 The only thing missing is the “I’ll give you anything you want” line that Hollywood imagines everyone says when facing death.
 A year ago, they were sure that one of the guys from central casting would be the nominee and now they see it all falling to pieces.
 The dirt people have breached the walls.